 Step 4: Grill your Souvlaki

 - Heat up your grill until hot.
 Spray it with cooking spray, or brush with oil, and place your skewers on the grill;

-- Turn skewers on their other side and brush with Honey BBQ Sauce.
+- Turn skewers on their other side and brush with BBQ Sauce.
 Repeat a few times, until souvlaki are cooked through;

 - Place lemon halves on the grill and cook, until slightly charred with grilled marks;